intuiface/intuiface-cdk/libs/core/README.md

 public listItems: ListItem[] = [];
 ```

-I have an action which adds an item to list with the `push` method.
-I have to make this code to be sure all my bindings will be resolved when I add a new item :
+I have an action which adds an item to the list using the `push` method.
+I have to add this code to be sure all my bindings will be resolved when I add a new item:
 ```ts
 // add my new item to the list this.listItems.push(newItem);